2k1dmg/cta/README.md

 Examples: KᛚRK, kırk; KᛚŞ, kış
 Replace two existing unused letters in the Unicode Table of characters.
 For example "**Ŷ ŷ**" letters.
 old: KŶRK, kŷrk; KŶŞ, kŷş
 new: KᛚRK, kırk; KᛚŞ, kış
+Replacing existing ones rather than adding new ones is better for backward compatibility.
+If the font does not contain these new letters, it is better to show the old ones than nothing.

 <table>
    <tbody>